LauraRuis/VAST2017/PROCESS.md

 - Merged visualizations on a page
 - Encountered problem of using d3 v3 and v4 together
 - Interactivity graph - line chart

+# Day 9
+Worked on highlighting route in graph on click of row in table.
+Works now, but buggy.
+Also need to add some sort of tooltip showing the time of arrival at that node in the graph.

+Decided on a plan for using the parallel coordinates visualization: let user decide if he wants graph or pc as center visualization, remove line chart if pc is chosen and make graph smaller to focus on pc.
+Before working on this I need to know how to use d3 v3 and v4 together.

+Did presentation.

+**Summary day 9**
+- Highlight route on click
+- Presentation